gridiron-zone/huddle/docs/docs/04-validators/02-setup.md

 slug: setup
 ---

-# Become a Desmos validator
+# Become a Huddle validator
 [Validators](01-overview.md) are responsible for committing new blocks to the blockchain through voting.
 A validator's stake is slashed if they become unavailable or sign blocks at the same height.
 Please read about [Sentry Node Architecture](07-validator-faq.md#how-can-validators-protect-themselves-from-denial-of-service-attacks) to protect your node from DDOS attacks and to ensure high-availability.